European Theater of Operations, United States Army: History

 Eisenhower then relinquished command of ETOUSA to Lt.
-Gen. Frank M. Andrews in February 1943, who was killed in an air crash in May.
+Gen. Frank Maxwell Andrews in February 1943, who was killed in an air crash in May.
 He was replaced by Lt.
 Gen. Jacob L. Devers, former Chief of the Armored Force.
 In December 1943 it was announced that Eisenhower would be Supreme Allied Commander in Europe.
 In January 1944 he resumed command of ETOUSA and the following month was officially designated as the Supreme Commander of the Allied Expeditionary Forces.
 (Note that Supreme Headquarters of the Allied Expeditionary Forces (SHAEF) was the headquarters of the Commander of the Allied Expeditionary Forces, whereas the AFHQ was the headquarters of only the Allied forces.)
 He served in a dual role until the end of hostilities in Europe in May 1945.
 From February 1944, SHAEF was the operational command and ETOUSA administrative command.

 Some units were transferred between operational commands and administrative commands at different times.
-For example, the American 6th Army Group, which was set up under the Mediterranean Theater of Operations to oversee Operation Dragoon, the invasion of Southern France between Toulon and Cannes, was passed to SHAEF (and into ETO) a month after the invasion which took place on 15 August 1944.
+For example, the American 6th Army Group, which was set up under the Mediterranean Theater of Operations, commanded by Devers, to oversee Operation Dragoon, the invasion of Southern France between Toulon and Cannes, was passed to SHAEF (and into ETO) a month after the invasion which took place on 15 August 1944.

 By the end of 1944, Eisenhower, through SHAEF, commanded three powerful Allied army groups.
 In the north British 21st Army Group commanded by Field Marshal Bernard Montgomery ("Monty"), in the middle the American 12th Army Group commanded by General Omar N. Bradley, and in the South the American 6th Army Group commanded by Devers.
 The British 21st Army Group and French elements of the 6th Army Group were not part of ETOUSA, but by that stage of the war most of the operational forces under the command of SHAEF were American.

 The ETOUSA planning staff in London was usually referred to by its Army Post Office number, "APO 887".
 After the war in Europe ended on May 8, 1945, ETOUSA became briefly U.S. Armed Forces Europe, then U.S. Forces, European Theater (USFET), and then, eventually, United States Army Europe.

 Albert Coady Wedemeyer was chief author of the Victory Program, published three months before the U.S. entered the war in 1941, which advocated the defeat of the German armies on the European continent.
 When the U.S. entered the war after the Japanese bombed Pearl Harbor on 7 December 1941 and the U.S. was at war with both Japan and Germany, a "Europe first" a modified version of his plan was adopted by U.S. President Franklin D. Roosevelt and British Prime Minister Winston Churchill.
 Under the German first policy, the plan was expanded to include the blueprint for the Normandy landings.